-Although primary schooling may be offered in camps, many children do not attend for a number of reasons: they may be needed to queue for food at distribution points, they may be ill or have inadequate clothing or money for materials to allow them to attend, or they may be prevented from doing so due to gender biases.
+Although primary schooling may be offered in camps, many children do not attend for a number of reasons: they may be needed to gueue for food at distribution points, they may be ill or have inadequate clothing or money for materials to allow them to attend, or they may be prevented from doing so due to gender biases.
 The quality of the schooling that may be available also varies enormously.
 Others may have experienced several interruptions in their schooling and restarts in one or more school systems as they may have spent time in a number of different countries before arriving in Canada.
 As a result, even though they may have attended some form of school in a number of places, their schooling will have been severely disrupted such that they are likely to lack literacy and other learning skills.
 Children from refugee backgrounds who have limited literacy in their home or first language will experience greater challenges in learning English.
 Because they have not experienced schooling, they often have to develop the concepts needed to understand abstract academic concepts or the language which describes them.
-On the other hand, some gifted newcomers are selftaught or had family members who were able to provide educational support.
+On the other hand, some gifted newcomers are self-taught or had family members who were able to provide educational support.

-Not surprisingly, many learners from refugee backgrounds find it difficult to adapt to school life and integrate.
-Their limited schooling or lack thereof means that they have not experienced the socialization that comes with attending school.
-They may not know how to be organised.
-They may find it difficult to sit for extended periods in the Every change of country threw me unprepared into whole new languages and sharply different habits of mind.
-Each time, I made a child's forlorn, often vain, attempt to adapt.
+Every change of country threw me unprepared into whole new languages and sharply different habits of mind.
+Each time.
+I made a child's forlorn, often vain, attempt to adapt.